Skip to content

 Would transferring assets put Europe at war with Russia?

-No. Financial and economic measures are explicitly recognized as non-forcible countermeasures under international law.
-Transferring assets enforces Russia's existing legal obligation — it is not an act of war under Article 2(4) of the UN Charter.
+No. Financial and economic measures are explicitly recognised as non-forcible countermeasures under international law.
+Transferring assets enforces Russia's existing legal obligation; it is not an act of war under Article 2(4) of the UN Charter.

 What about legal retaliation from Russia?

-Russia has filed suit before the EU's General Court challenging the December 2025 indefinite immobilization regulation - timed to create legal uncertainty and discourage action, not to win on the merits.
-The legal case is weak: sovereign immunity does not apply to sanctions measures adopted by political institutions, the countermeasures doctrine favors the EU given that the freeze is a proportionate response to Russia's internationally wrongful acts, and the General Court has repeatedly dismissed similar challenges by Russian entities.
-The lawsuit also has no bearing on the reparations loan mechanism or asset segregation, which rest on entirely separate legal foundations.
+Russia has filed suit before the EU’s General Court, timed to create legal uncertainty, not to win on the merits.
+Sovereign immunity does not apply to sanctions measures adopted by political institutions; the countermeasures doctrine favours the EU; the Court has repeatedly dismissed similar challenges.

 What about Russia seizing Western private assets?

-Russia is already doing this regardless — Fortum, Uniper, Carlsberg, and Danone have all had assets seized since 2023.
-Russia's behavior is not contingent on Western action on frozen state assets.
+Russia is already doing this regardless: Fortum, Uniper, Carlsberg, and Danone have all had assets seized since 2023.
+Russia’s behaviour is not contingent on Western action on frozen state assets.

 A growing body of economic analysis argues that the precedent of allowing aggressor states to benefit financially from illegal wars poses a greater long-term threat to the international financial order than transfer does.

-From the initial freeze to the current legal landscape
+From the initial freeze to the current landscape.

-Canada became the first G7 country to legislate explicit authority to seize, forfeit, and redistribute sovereign assets under amendments to its Special Economic Measures Act, enabling actual transfer of assets to Ukraine for reconstruction and compensation.
+Canada became the first G7 country to legislate explicit authority to seize, forfeit, and redistribute sovereign assets under amendments to its Special Economic Measures Act.

 UNGA Resolution ES-11/5: Russia must pay reparations

-The UN General Assembly adopted Resolution ES-11/5 by 94 votes to 14, recognizing Russia's legal obligation to pay reparations to Ukraine and calling for an international mechanism to register damages.
+Adopted by 94 votes to 14, recognising Russia's legal obligation to pay reparations to Ukraine and calling for an international mechanism to register damages.

 Register of Damage for Ukraine established